B105A MERCURY Code - Cabin Temperature Sensor Fan Circuit Short

-Labor: 1.0The cost of diagnosing the B105A MERCURY code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B105A MERCURY code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)